Using SLATE to Deploy Open OnDemand

 ---|---|---|

-Instance | Optional string to differentiate SLATE experiment instances. | global |
+Instance | String to differentiate SLATE experiment instances. | global |

 replicaCount | The number of replicas to create. | 1 |

-volume.storageClass | The volume provisioner from which to request the Keycloak backing volume | local-path |
+volume.storageClass | The volume provisioner from which to request the Keycloak backing volume. | local-path |

-volume.size | The amount of storage to request for the volume | 50M |
+volume.size | The amount of storage to request for the volume. | 50M |

 setupLDAP | Set up LDAP automatically based on following values. | true |